Willson's Woods Park: Swimming Facility

 Willson's Woods Park has been home to a swimming facility since 1928.

 The construction of a one-million-gallon swimming pool and two-story, Tudor Revival style bathhouse on the Park's property began in 1927.
 Construction was completed in 1928, and the facility opened on Independence Day of that year under the name Willson's Woods Pool.
 A swimming competition was held at the Pool on opening day.

 Following the summer of 2004, Willson's Woods Pool underwent a major renovation, transforming it into what the Department of Parks, Recreation and Conservation has called an "aquatic playground."
 Although the bathhouse remained virtually the same, the old pool was replaced with a wave pool, two eighteen-foot water slides, a small pool and play structure for young children (called the Aqua Playground), and a splash pad (called the Sprayground).
 The new facility opened for the summer of 2005 under the name Willson's Waves.
 The original plans for the renovation included two additional water slides and had the wave pool being a larger size; however, these aspects of the project had to be abandoned due to monetary reasons.

 In most instances, people wishing to enter Willson's Waves must possess an identity card called a Park Pass.
 Park Passes are available for purchase by residents of Westchester County at the facility during its operating season as well as at various locations throughout the County.
 People using one of the Park's reserved picnic areas can use their picnic permit in place of a Park Pass for the day of their reservation.
-Residents of the County who would like to enter Willson's Waves but do not wish to purchase a Park Pass can pay a higher admission rate as along as they present sufficient identification and proof of their residencey in the County; however, people who enter in this manner are not allowed to bring other adults or children into the facility with them.
+Residents of the County who would like to enter Willson's Waves but do not wish to purchase a Park Pass can pay a higher admission rate as along as they present sufficient identification and proof of their residency in the County; however, people who enter in this manner are not allowed to bring other adults or children into the facility with them.

 Park Pass holders have the option of purchasing a Season Swim Pass for an additional fee; the Season Swim Pass, valid for one summer, allows an individual or a family to pay a single upfront fee instead of paying admission on a daily basis.

 There currently are plans to expand Willson's Waves by adding the two water slides that were intended to be part of the 2004 renovation.
 In addition, replicas of the original bathhouse windows are to be installed, but no further improvements are planned for the bathhouse in order to maintain the building's architectural aesthetic and have it declared a historic site of some kind.